-Author Sidebar: In order for me to understand diabetes at the cellular level, I had to understand the following areas of science:
+In order for me to beat this disease, I had to gain a deep understanding of diabetes at the cellular level.
+In order to gain that in-depth understanding, I had to learn a lot about the following areas of science:

 - Cell Biology

 - Nutritional Science